martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 remain to be evaluated in the body.

-The difficulty with evaluating explicit return statements is that evaluation needs to abandon the remaining statements of the function, regardless how many nested block statements surround the return statement.
+The difficulty with evaluating explicit return statements is that evaluation needs to abandon the remaining statements of the function, regardless whether any block statements surround the return statement or whether any statements follow the returns statement in a statement sequence.
 The `evaluate` function cannot rely on the continuation to find the place where evaluation should resume after evaluating a return statement.
 Instead, a new variable called `runtime_stack` keeps track of the continuation after returning from a function call and the environment